Records management with

 Public sector

-- Education records: retain for 1 - 50 years and until all available legal remedies are exhausted
+- Educational records: retain for 1 - 50 years and until all available legal remedies are exhausted (here)

 - University records: retain for 18 months - 20 years from the exam date or completion date of the curriculum